 Since 2008, we feel we have successfully managed to maximize our limited vacation days by breaking away from the office for travel experiences while not sacrificing career success.
 We are proud of this considering that, according to this article, American’s are only using 51% of their eligible vacation time.
-Let’s reverse this trend in 2016 and not use careers as an excuse not to travel!
+Let’s reverse this trend and not use careers as an excuse not to travel!

 Here are our tips to ensuring you travel while not sacrificing your career.